openrewrite/rewrite-docs/reference/recipes/java/testing/mockito/mockito1to3migration.md

 {% endtab %}
 {% endtabs %}

-Recipes can also be activated directly from the commandline by adding the argument `-DactiveRecipe=org.openrewrite.java.testing.mockito.Mockito1to3Migration` on\`
+Recipes can also be activated directly from the command line by adding the argument `-DactiveRecipe=org.openrewrite.java.testing.mockito.Mockito1to3Migration`